AMD-OSX/AMD_Vanilla/README.md

 # Read Me First!

+# Note for Zen 4: Zen 4 (Ryzen 7000) requires patching for IOPCIFamily.kext This patch is enabled by default.
+Please ensure that you've got it added to your current config for Zen 4 stability.
+This patch also fixes the problem on MSI A520, B550 and X570 motherboards.

-## Added preliminary support for macOS Ventura 13.0 (Beta 1,2 and 3), added algrey - _cpuid_set_generic_info - Disable check to allow leaf7
+# Added preliminary support for macOS Ventura 13.1 (Beta 1,2), added algrey - _cpuid_set_generic_info - Disable check to allow leaf7
-## Use Clover R5147 or greater
+# Use Clover R5147 or greater

-## Latest Released Clover 5144 adds `ProvideCurrentCpuInfo`, this quirk allows to AMD users to skip some old kernel patches:
+# Latest Released Clover 5144 adds `ProvideCurrentCpuInfo`, this quirk allows to AMD users to skip some old kernel patches:
 -`algrey - cpu_topology_sort -disable _x86_validate_topology`

 -`algrey - Get DID and VID from MSR - 10.13/10.14/10.15/11.0/12.0`